Neptune Road: History

 The expansion of Logan Airport in the late 1960s and early 1970s displaced families along Neptune Road, which is now used for warehouses and rental car property.
 As the airport expanded, planes flew in low over the residential blocks and conflicts with airport officials escalated.
 Wood Island Park was leveled early one morning in 1967.
 On April 23, 1969, 35 workmen with 35 chain saws toppled 35 elms along the road.
-The Massachusetts Port Authority, under the reign of then-director and later Governor of Massachusetts Edward J. King, seized by eminent domain some 720 ft of the street, and evicted families with the help of US Marshalls.
+The Massachusetts Port Authority, under the reign of then-director and later Governor of Massachusetts Edward J. King, seized by eminent domain some 720 ft of the street, and evicted families with the help of US Marshals.

 The airport has since implemented four "airport edge buffers," which include parks and greenery.
-Some of Boston's last surviving elm trees are still located on Neptune Road, resisting the Dutch elm disease that have felled most of the Boston-area elms in the 20th Century.
+Some of Boston's last surviving elm trees are still located on Neptune Road, resisting the Dutch elm disease that have felled most of the Boston-area elms in the 20th century.